-Option 1: Minced Garlic: Use 1/2 teaspoon of minced garlic in place of each clove called for.
+- Minced Garlic: Use 1/2 teaspoon of minced garlic in place of each clove called for.

-Option 2: Garlic Powder: Use 1/8 teaspoon of garlic powder in place of each clove.
+- Garlic Powder: Use 1/8 teaspoon of garlic powder in place of each clove.

-Option 3: Garlic Flakes (dehydrated minced garlic): Use 1/2 teaspoon of garlic flakes in place of each clove.
+- Garlic Flakes (dehydrated minced garlic): Use 1/2 teaspoon of garlic flakes in place of each clove.

-Option 4: Granulated Garlic: Use 1/4 teaspoon of granulated garlic in place of each clove.
+- Granulated Garlic: Use 1/4 teaspoon of granulated garlic in place of each clove.

-Option 5: Garlic Salt: Use 1/2 teaspoon of garlic salt in place of each clove.
+- Garlic Salt: Use 1/2 teaspoon of garlic salt in place of each clove.
 This will add an extra 3/8 teaspoon of salt to your recipe, so decrease the salt in your recipe accordingly.

-How to Choose the Right Garlic Substitute for Your Recipe
+Choosing the Right Substitute for Your Recipe

 If you have more than one of the above-mentioned garlic substitutes, go with the one that best mimics the texture of fresh garlic.
 Minced garlic is the closest match, and it can be used in recipes in the same ways that you’d use fresh.
 If you have to use a dried version of garlic, garlic flakes or granulated garlic would be the closest match.
 But again, any of these substitutes will add a garlic-y flavor to your recipe, so use whichever one you happen to have on hand.

-Cooking with Garlic Substitutes
+Cooking with Substitutes

 Many recipes call for sauteing the garlic in hot oil before adding the rest of the ingredients.
 You can do that with minced garlic, but if you’re using one of the other substitutes, you’ll need to alter the instructions slightly.
-Either skip this step, or heat the garlic in the hot oil, stirring constantly, for a minute at most.
+Either skip this step or heat the garlic in the hot oil, stirring constantly, for a minute at most.

 This will help to release the flavors, without running the risk of burning your garlic.